krampu1/square/README.md

 ## Usage
 To use a program you should run `run` file in linux and `run.exe` file in windows.

-The program allows you to choose the mode of operation: testing and solving.

-For testing: run the program with the -d flag

-For solve: just run the program

 Usage example:
 <p align="center">
     <img src="example//solve.bmp" alt="Preview" width="416"/>
 </p>

+## Features
+Еhe program allows you to choose the testing mode of the program.
+To do this, run the program with the `-d` flag.